 I’d be fooling myself if I said this is the first appearance anything pumpkin flavored has made at our house since last year.
 I’ve been making pumpkin pie smoothies for the last 12 months.
 I am huge proponent of year-around pumpkin and am that person who buys a pumpkin pie at Costco if they have it in March.
-And even though I can’t eat one anymore (gluten), you should take advantage and grab one if you see it off-season.
+Even though I can’t eat one anymore (gluten), you should take advantage and grab one if you see it off-season.

 At first I just threw some pumpkin in a blender with some other standard smoothie ingredients and called it a day.
 But when I think of “sweet” and “pumpkin”, I think of pumpkin pie.
 I wanted my smoothie to takes like that.
 If I’m going to call something “Pumpkin Pie” I want it to taste a little more decadent and a little less on the healthy.
-While still remaining healthy of course!
-Don’t get me wrong, it was good but not the BEST.
+While still remaining healthy of course.
 So I set out to create the best pumpkin pie smoothie I could.
 Even the bad batches along the way were still good.
 But then, I found my magical ingredient.

 Just a few weeks ago Trader Joe’s started selling cashew butter.
 Prior than that, I didn’t buy too much cashew butter because it was always a little more expensive than almond butter.
 What really, what was the difference?
 Therefore, I didn’t experiment with it all too often.
-(I DID use it however to create the crostinis for my Fig + Rosemary Crostini and that was sooo worth it.)
 But thankfully, TJ’s pulled it out and created a less expensive option that I could work with.
 It’s a bit sweeter and creamier than almond butter and realized it just may the the magical ingredient I was looking for.

 And I was right.
 The cashew butter gave it that creamy richness that I was lacking before.
-It also added that buttery, nutty, crusty flavor that I clearly was missing prior and it was just what I needed to pull together the frozen bananas and pumpkin.
+It also added that buttery, nutty, crusty flavor that I clearly was missing prior.
+It was just what I needed to pull together the frozen bananas and pumpkin.
 I’d had used almond butter in the past but I wasn’t crazy about it.
-For some reason, it always tastes kinda chalky to me and just didn’t seem to be the answer.
+Almond butter always tastes kinda chalky to me and just didn’t seem to be the answer.

 Paleo Pumpkin Pie Smoothie